rl-institut/spice_ev/README.md

 ```

 ## Quick Start
 Generate a scenario and store it in a JSON.
-By default, the mode `generate_from_statistics` is used.
+By default, the mode `statistics` is used.
 ```sh
 python generate.py --output scenario.json
 ```